Hannah1563/Team-momodashboard/README.md

 # Team-momodashboard
 this is for team collaboration

-Objective:
+M-money Dashboard

+An enterprise-level full-stack application for processing and visualizing mobile money transactions.

+✅ Project Overview
+Team Name

+[Your Team Name]

+Project Description

-In this continuous formative assessment, you will demonstrate your ability to design and develop an enterprise-level fullstack application.
-Your task is to process MoMo SMS data in XML format, clean and categorize the data, store it in a relational database, and build a frontend interface to analyze and visualize the data.
-This assignment tests your skills in backend data processing, database management, and frontend development.
+This project involves processing MoMo SMS data in XML format, cleaning and categorizing the data, storing it in a relational database, and building a frontend interface to analyze and visualize the data.

-This first week's assignment will help you practice collaborative development workflows by setting up your team’s shared workspace, defining your system architecture, and organizing tasks using Agile practices.

-Tasks
-Team GitHub Repository

-One member should create a team repository on GitHub.

-Invite all teammates as collaborators.

-Add a README.md file with your team name, project description, and member list.

-Project Organization
+🗂️ Project Structure
-Organize your project taking inspiration from the following structure.
-You don't need to have the files yet, but organize your directory in a way that makes sense
-.
+MOMO-Dashboard/
 ├── README.md                         # Setup, run, overview
 ├── .env.example                      # DATABASE_URL or path to SQLite
 ├── requirements.txt                  # lxml/ElementTree, dateutil, (FastAPI optional)